 As a side note, I sold my Savage Model 110 in 450 Bushmaster at a loss and picked up a Winchester XPR stainless in 350 Legend to replace it.
 When I traded the 450 in, the gun shop guys noted that most of the 450s they have in stock simply aren't moving right now.
 So, the resale value of the 450 seems to have gone down with the introduction of the 350.
 It's something to consider if you like to upgrade every few years.

 One other thing I've noticed is that while 450 isn't as popular right now, I have noticed more versatile factory ammo options available in stores for the 450.
 Most of the 350 Legend options on store shelves have been almost exclusively Winchester in only one bullet size.
 Make of that what you will.

 If you are a shooter with a smaller frame, shoulder issues, or are looking for something for a younger hunter.
 Go with the 350 Legend.
 It is the unquestioned winner here.
 The light recoil is less intimidating for newer shooters without sacrificing too much in terms of power.

+In short, go with the 450 if you want raw stopping power and don't care about recoil.
+Go with the 350 Legend for more accuracy and less recoil.
 In the end, these are both quite practical rounds that are excellent at what they do.
 If you live in a state that has recently legalized them for hunting, you are doing yourself a disservice to not check them out and consider one or the other for next season.
 The key is to look at the scenarios you will be using the rifle for and to choose the one that best suits your needs.
 Either way, you cannot go wrong and can look forward to harvesting deer that in previous years you would have had to let walk.